xod-wow/LiteButtonAuras/README.md

 For all of your action buttons:

 - Suggest button (border glow/ants) with timer if:
-    - your target is casting a spell you can interrupt and the button action is an interrupt
+    - your target is casting a spell you can interrupt and the button action is an interrupt, or
     - your target is enraged and the button action is a soothe
 - Show a green highlight and timer if:
-    - the action name matches a buff on you that you cast.
-Includes some totems and guardians.
+    - the action name matches a buff on you that you cast, or
+    - the action is a totem or guardian and it is summoned
 - Show a red highlight and timer if:
     - the action name matches a debuff that you cast on your target
 - Show a debuff-colored border (curse/disease/magic/poison) if:
-    - your target is an enemy and
+    * your target is an enemy, and
-    - you can purge the buff and
+    - you can purge the buff, and
-    - the button action is a purge/spellsteal.
+    - the button action is a purge/spellsteal

-Works with the default Blizzard action bars, Dominos, Bartender and anything that uses LibActionButton (including ElvUI).
+LiteButtonAuras works with the default Blizzard action bars, Dominos, Bartender and anything that uses LibActionButton (including ElvUI).

+Supports WoW retail, classic (Vanilla) and classic (WotLK).

+## WoW Classic (Vanilla) Timers

+For WoW Classic (Vanilla) to get debuff timers you will need to also install LibClassicDurations or have WeakAuras installed which bundles it.

+## Comparison with AdiButtonAuras

-Compared to AdiButtonAuras, LiteButtonAuras:
+Compared to AdiButtonAuras (which this addon is modeled on), LiteButtonAuras:

 1. matches buffs/debuffs by name, so it doesn't require manually maintaining spells every expansion.
 1. has less code and hopefully uses less CPU (probably not though).
-1. has limited support for customr rules (only "show aura on ability").
+1. has limited support for custom rules (only "show aura on ability").
 1. doesn't show buffs/debuffs on abilities that have a different name unless manualy configured.
 1. limited support for customizing (timer appearance, show stacks or not).
 1. doesn't show hints for using abilities, except for interrupt, purge and soothe.
 1. doesn't show holy power/chi/combo points/soul shards.
 1. doesn't handle macros that change the unit (always assumes target).

-## WoW Classic (Vanilla) Timers

-For WoW Classic (Vanilla) to get debuff timers you will need to also install LibClassicDurations or have WeakAuras installed which bundles it.
+As of Dragonflight it appears that AdiButtonAuras is no longer being maintained, but I hope it returns for all the people who want the extra features it provides.

 ## Appearance Options